-The following table lists the limits on the supported CCN resources.
+The table below lists the limits on the supported CCN resources.

-For example, as shown in the following figure, a peering connection has been established between VPC 1 and VPC 2.
-After VPC 1 is added to the CCN, only VPC 1 can interconnect with network instances such as VPC 3 and the IDC in the CCN.
-VPC 2 can interconnect with VPC 1 only through the peering connection, but cannot interconnect with other instances in the CCN.
+For example, as shown in the figure below, a peering connection has been established between VPC1 and VPC2.
+After VPC1 is added to a CCN instance, only VPC1 can interconnect with network instances VPC3 and IDC in CCN, while VPC2 can only interconnect with VPC1 through the peering connection but not other instances in CCN.

 To ensure that the interconnection between multiple network instances is smooth, CCN restricts the CIDR blocks of the network instances.

-CCN restricts CIDR blocks at the subnet level.
-It means that two subnets with identical CIDR blocks cannot interconnect with each other even if they are in the same VPC.
-And if the CIDR blocks of two VPCs overlap, as long as they have different CIDR blocks of subnets, you can add them to CCN to implement intercommunication between them.
-For the route validation rule, see the conflict rules for overlapped CIDR blocks below.
+CCN restricts CIDR blocks at the subnet level: two subnets with identical CIDR blocks in different VPCs cannot interconnect (see below for route validity rules); accordingly, even if the CIDR blocks of two VPCs overlap, as long as their subnets have different CIDR blocks, you can still add them to CCN for interconnection.

-If the CIDR blocks of multiple network instances are in a containment relationship, only the route table of a network instance that is first associated with the CCN instance is valid.
-However, you can enable invalid routes in route tables, so that you can forward data according to the longest mask matching rule.
+If the CIDR blocks of multiple network instances have an inclusive conflict, only the route of the network instance that is first associated with the CCN instance will take effect.
+However, you can enable invalid routes in the route table, which, once enabled, will forward data based on the longest mask matching rule.

 Assume that VPC 1 is first associated with CCN instance A, the CIDR block of its subnet A is